szf2020/robot_faces/README.md

 ## API

-The faces can be interacted with through ROS topics and services.
+The face can be interacted with through ROS services.

+* Expression

+* Gaze

 ## TODO